elmahio/documentation/docs/index.md

 # elmah.io Installation Quick Start

-Welcome to the quick start installation guide.
+Welcome to the quick-start installation guide.
 Here you will find a quick introduction to installing elmah.io.
 For the full overview, read through the individual guides by clicking a technology below:

 <div class="guides-boxes row">
     <div class="guide-col col-4 col-sm-3 col-md-4 col-lg-3 col-xl-2">